Last updated 7th July, 2018

-Dr Adrian Raine has conducted studies with prison populations using PET imaging to take a look at the functioning brains of convicted killers considered to be psychopaths in direct comparison to the brains of non-criminals and non-psychopaths.
-He found clear patterns of difference within the brains of psychopathic killers, particularly in the pre-frontal cortex, the area responsible for final decision making and regulation of our behaviour.
+Dr. Adrian Raine has conducted studies with prison populations using PET imaging to take a look at the functioning brains of convicted killers considered to be psychopaths in direct comparison to the brains of non-criminals and non-psychopaths.
+He found clear patterns of difference within the brains of psychopathic killers, particularly in the pre-frontal cortex, the area responsible for final decision making and regulation of our behavior.

 Psychopathy and Criminal Violent Behaviour

 Most research to date has focused on the psychopathic brain’s ability to feel little emotion.
-A person with full blown psychopathy does not relate to others, cannot empathize with them and does not have any remorse in causing them harm as a result.
-And while this remains true and a significant factor within their behaviour, suggestions are now being made through new research that the decision making process may be a prime cause for their behaviour and why consequences to their actions are given so little weight, even when those consequences could mean a life behind bars or being put to death for their crimes.
+A person with full-blown psychopathy does not relate to others, cannot empathize with them and does not have any remorse in causing them harm as a result.
+And while this remains true and a significant factor within their behavior, suggestions are now being made through new research that the decision-making process may be a prime cause for their behaviour and why consequences to their actions are given so little weight, even when those consequences could mean a life behind bars or being put to death for their crimes.

-A greater understanding of the psychopathic brain in its functioning and where it may be different to the non-psychopathic brain could be the key to intervention before such violent behaviour takes hold.
+A greater understanding of the functioning psychopathic brain and where it may be different to the non-psychopathic brain could be the key to intervention before such violent behavior takes hold.

 Psychopath’s Brains May Be Wired Differently

-A new research study recently published in the journal Neuron has challenged the focus on psychopaths’ behaviours being due to their entire lack of empathy and emotion, and switched it towards the actual cognitive processes of those with psychopathy in how they make decisions on what actions they will or will not take.
+A new research study recently published in the Journal Neuron has challenged the focus on psychopaths’ behaviors being due to their entire lack of empathy and emotion and switched it towards the actual cognitive processes of those with psychopathy in how they make decisions on what actions they will or will not take.